 Pearl Resnick Postdoctoral Fellow Dr. Audrey Brunetaux

 Dr. Audrey Brunetaux is Assistant Professor of French at Colby College (USA).
 She received a PhD in French literature and culture as well as a master’s degree in French studies from Michigan State University (USA).
 She also received a master’s degree in English language and literature from the University of Poitiers (France).
-For her Pearl Resnick Postdoctoral Fellowship, she is conducting research for her project “Vichy France and the Shoah: The Vél d’Hiv in French Literature and Cinema.”
+For her Pearl Resnick Postdoctoral Fellowship, she conducted research for her project “Vichy France and the Shoah: The Vél d’Hiv in French Literature and Cinema.”

 Dr. Brunetaux’s research focuses on twentieth-century French literature, culture, and cinema, with an emphasis on Holocaust narratives and films, and her publications cover a wide range of topics related to Vichy France and the Shoah.
 She has focused extensively on Holocaust survivor and writer Charlotte Delbo and written articles on the Holocaust-related films The Reader, La Rafle, and Elle s’appelait Sarah.